-And the release of a new Rolling Stones single was considered a major event at that point.
+The release of a new Rolling Stones single was considered a major event at that point.
 1969.
-These 60s rock stars were considered great visionaries at that point.
+These ’60s rock stars were considered great visionaries at that point.
 They were the leaders of the cultural revolution.
 And every new Beatles or Stones single was a matter of great import.

 So Crumb has to sit there and listen to these stupid, naive, 20 year old hippies — at this half-assed hippie commune that he was living at in 1969 — that would collapse shortly after.
 Going on and on about this incredibly important new Rolling Stones single.
 “Honky Tonk Woman ”